28.004 Northern Tubic (Denisia similella), Carr Hall lane, Stainland, June 7th 2017. A field observation.

 One other record from North Dean wood on June 10th 09.

-644 Barkhausenia fuscescens in the garden, Aug.7th 2010.
+28.012 Small Dingy Tubic (Borkhausenia fuscescens) in the garden, Aug.7th 2010.
 Captured by day.
-I usually see one or two per year.
 This is a smaller version of the Brown House Moth with a wingspan of around 10mm.

-654 Pleurota bicostella, June 14th 2014.
+28.025 Light Streak (Pleurota bicostella), June 14th 2014.
 Not one of my finds but one of Andy Cockroft's who captured it the previous day near Withens clough.
-He kindly dropped it off for me to have a look and take some photos.
+He kindly dropped it off for me to have a look at and take some photos.

-672 Parsnip Moth larva on Wild Parsnip at Walton Street car park, Sowerby Bridge, July 28th 2014.
+32.036 Parsnip Moth (Depressaria radiella) larva on Wild Parsnip at Walton Street car park, Sowerby Bridge, July 28th 2014.
 There were several plants present all of which had larvae feeding on them.
 Most had had their flower heads eaten off leaving behind many stalks with larval spinnings at the end.
 Thanks to botanist Peachy Steve for originally finding them.

-672 Parsnip Moth larva close-up.
+32.036 Parsnip Moth (Depressaria radiella) larva close-up.
 Details as above.

-688 Agonopterix heracliana, one of several, 9mm, larvae found spun up in Hogweed leaves in Scarr wood on June 12th 2010.
+32.018 Common Flat-body (Agonopterix heracliana) larva at 9mm.
+One of several found spun up in Hogweed leaves in Scarr wood on June 12th 2010.
 The larvae make very large, conspicuous spinnings.